department-of-veterans-affairs/vets-website/content/pages/ID-card-types/veteran-id-card.md

 **You can use any of these forms of ID to get the same discounts:**
 -	A Veteran Health Identification Card (VHIC), **or**
 - A Department of Defense (DoD) Identification Card—either a Common Access Card (CAC) or Uniformed Services ID Card, **or**
-- A Veterans designation on a state-issued driver’s license or ID
+- A state-issued driver’s license or ID with a Veterans designation

 <br>

-If you already have one of these, you don’t need a Veteran ID Card, but you can still apply for it if you’d like.
+<em>Note:</em>If you already have one of these, you don’t need a Veteran ID Card, but you can still apply for it if you’d like.

 </div>